-For the year ended December 31, 2019, the Bank recognized interest income on impaired loans using the effective interest rate on the amortized cost of loans, i.e., their net carrying values along with adjustment of the income recorded in the income statement and with the calculated impairment allowance of receivables in this respect, and recorded losses on impairment of financial assets measured at amortized cost within the line item of the net gains/losses from impairment of financial assets not measured at fair value through profit or loss and credit-risk off-balance sheet items, without adjustment to the impairment allowance account in this respect.
-The impairment allowance made in this respect was recorded in the amount of RSD 76,849 thousand (2018: RSD 59,193 thousand).
+For the year ended December 31, 2019, the Bank recognized interest income on impaired loans using the effective interest rate on the amortized cost of loans, i.e., their net values along with adjustment of the income recorded in the income statement and with the calculated impairment allowance of receivables in this respect, and recorded losses on impairment of financial assets measured at amortized cost within the line item of the net gains/losses from impairment of financial assets not measured at fair value through profit or loss.

+The impairment allowance made in this respect was recorded in the amount of RSD 76,849 thousand (2018: RSD 59.193 thousand).